leoafarias/fvm/docs/pages/documentation/guides/project-flavors.md

 ## Pin flavor version

-To choose a Flutter SDK version for a specific flavor you just use the `use` command.
+To choose a Flutter SDK version for a specific flavor, you just use the `use` command.

 ```bash
 fvm use {version} --flavor {flavor_name}
 ```

-This will pin `version` to `flavor_name`
+This will pin `version` to `flavor_name`.

 ## Switch flavors

-Will get the version configured for the flavor and set as the project version.
+This will get the version configured for the flavor and set it as the project version.

 ```bash
 fvm use {flavor_name}
 ```

-## Spwan a command with a flavor version
+## Spawn a command with a flavor version

-Will get the version configured for the flavor and use to run a Flutter command.
+This will get the version configured for the flavor and use it to run a Flutter command.

 ```bash
 fvm flavor {flavor_name} {flutter_command} {flutter_command_args}
 ```